-Here’s how to make a festive Christmas Charcuterie Board using real food ingredients.
+Here’s how to make a festive Christmas Charcuterie Board using real food ingredients like fruits, cheese, aged meats, and olives.
 Delight your friends and family with this delicious holiday snack spread that can be adapted for different food allergies if necessary.

 This Christmas Charcuterie Board has something for everyone, plus it’s in the shape of an adorable Christmas tree.